-The GAA would like to see a clearer articulation of investment aims of objectives for Pathways 1 and 3 in the brochure to help pathways investors understand the level of return that the funds are trying to achieve.
+As we observed last year, the GAA would like to see a clearer articulation of investment aims of objectives for Pathways 1 and 3 in the brochure to help pathways investors understand the level of return that the funds are trying to achieve, as well as for the purposes of performance monitoring.
+We note that both of these Pathways are under review in 2023 to explore other options.

-The GAA would expect to see continued progress on the integration of ESG financial considerations within the investment options appreciating that this is an evolving area.
+The GAA would expect to see progress on the integration of ESG financial considerations within the investment options when they are next reviewed.